Contact

 Response expectations

-Regulatory reference questions are addressed as informational directory responses, not professional or legal guidance.
+Regulatory reference questions are addressed as informational provider network responses, not professional or legal guidance.
 Questions referencing a specific code edition — such as the 2021 Uniform Plumbing Code or the 2021 IPC — are answered by directing the inquirer to the named standard's official publication channel, such as IAPMO or the International Code Council (ICC).

 Incomplete messages — those missing the business name, jurisdiction, or category classification — are returned with a request for additional information, which resets the response clock.